 How has the Russian national identity been created by its culture?
 What is remembered?
 What is commemorated?
 What is preserved?
 How does what is remembered differ from the historical record?
 This course is an opportunity to explore not only the history of Russia, but also its rich culture, including Russian art, music, architecture, literature and language.
 The span of time covered will be from Kievan Rus in the 10th century through the present day, including the rule of the tsars of Russia, the Russian Revolution, the Soviet Union under Stalin, and the fall of communism.
 Particular attention will be given to the late 1800's, the time widely recognized as Russia's Golden Age, when Dostoevsky, Tolstoy, Tchaikovsky, Borodin, Rimsky-Korsakov and the great Itinerant painters were all creating great works of Russian literature, music and art that represent an essential aspect of Russian national culture.
 A focus of the course will be to try to understand how Russians see themselves, through an examination of what they remember, value, and preserve and the implications of this in the current global community.
 Grants: Honors Interdisciplinary NCAA; 1IN/1HI Cr.; Terms: T2; Forms: IV or V; Prereqs: HI301

 The largest country in South America defies easy generalizations.
-Brazil’s national flag reflects its imperial past while proclaiming “ordem e progresso” (order and progress), to be the country’s future-oriented vision.
-One of the largest economies in the world, Brazil is a thriving democracy of over 200 million people spread over a territory larger than the continental United States.
-Multiracial, multicultural, home to millions of immigrants, politically open, economically vibrant, and socially tolerant, Brazilian civilization has emerged from the crucible of political instability, military dictatorship, hyperinflation, religious syncretism, and racial discrimination.
-The course will explore Brazil’s history, economics, national ideology, language, music, religions, sense of space, and aesthetic sensibility through the lenses offered by four cities; Salvador, Rio de Janeiro, Brasilia, and Curitiba.
-Students will learn that while scars from the colonial past are still visible today, a future of sustainable development and urban renewal is already part of Brazil’s present.
+One of the largest economies in the world, Brazil is a thriving democracy of over 200 million people spread over a territory larger than the 48 contiguous states of the United States.
+Multiracial, multicultural, home to millions of immigrants, politically open, economically vibrant, and socially tolerant, Brazilian identity and civilization has emerged from the crucible of political instability, military coups, hyperinflation, religious syncretism, and racial discrimination.
+The course explores Brazil’s history, economic development, politics, religion, and geography as we explore how Brazilians have invented and reinvented their sense of identity as they faced, and continue to confront, complex questions of race, migration, poverty, growth, corruption, accountability, sustainability, and quality of life.
 Grants: Honors Interdisciplinary NCAA; 1IN/1HI Cr.; Terms: T2; Forms: IV or V; Prereqs: HI301

 This course will focus on common misunderstandings and misperceptions of the cultures and religions that meet at the complex crossroads of the Middle East, through an examination of the historical record and cultural interactions from varying points of view.
 By taking this course focused on the history, religions and cultures of the Middle East, the students will gain a broader world view of this critical and complex region of the world.
 For students to more fully understand the modern Middle East, they must investigate the roots of conflict and misunderstanding by understanding the historical memory of the peoples that coexist in this complex region and looking through various cultural lenses.
 Grants: Honors Interdisciplinary NCAA; 1IN/1HI Cr.; Terms: T1 or T2; Forms: IV or V; Prereqs: HI301